 Any list of organizations at Pomona College is only a snapshot.
 New interest groups and clubs are founded and funded frequently.
 Some, like The Student Life newspaper and Kappa Delta fraternity, have been around for decades.
 Others are new, founded when a student saw a need on campus.

-Clubs and organizations are one of many ways the Consortium shines – with more than 8,000 students, you’ll be able to interact with a wide array of other 5C students based on your extracurricular interests.
+Clubs and organizations are one of many ways The Claremont Colleges shine – with more than 8,000 students, you’ll be able to interact with a wide array of other 5C students based on your extracurricular interests.

 And we’ll help you find your space: each fall, the 5C Turf Dinner gives new 5C students a chance to meet one another and explore some of these clubs and organizations, or you can visit our Engage @ Claremont directory to browse organizations anytime.